 Nonetheless, the Australian Department of Health states is the published, Guidance on use of rainwater tanks:

 “In addition to six-monthly inspections, tanks should be inspected every 2-3 years for the presence of accumulated sediments.
 If the bottom of the tank is covered with sediment the tank should be cleaned.”
 (Chapter 6.
 Monitoring and Maintenance)

 One way to clean out your tank is to either hire a professional to do so, or purchase a rainwater tank cleaning pump to vacuum it all out.
 Doing it yourself can be both time-consuming and costly, while hiring a professional has its own expense.

 It works by creating an automatic vacuum that siphons debris and waste water from the base of the tank once your tank is full and water overflows.
-The powerful flow extracts all the harmful sediment and bacterial colonies within, drawing out any sludge in the water at a rate of up to 9 litres per second.
+The powerful flow extracts the sediment and bacterial colonies on your tank floor, drawing out any sludge in the water at a rate of up to 9 litres per second.